Labor Day: Why We Celebrate

 The first Monday in September, or Labor Day, is a day set aside in honor of “the social and economic achievements of American workers.”

-For many, Labor Day will simply mean time off from work or school to enjoy a three-day weekend.
-Even though many students went back to school sometime in August, and although much of the United States still has some warm weather to enjoy before fall begins, Labor Day is often celebrated as the symbolic end of summer.
+For many of us, Labor Day will simply mean time off from work or school to enjoy a three-day weekend.
+Even though many students went back to school beginning in August, and although much of the United States still has some warm weather to enjoy before fall begins, Labor Day is often celebrated as the symbolic end of summer.

 It’s one last chance for barbecues, pool parties, summer travel, and outdoor fun.
 It’s also the start of football season, and traditionally, the last acceptable day to wear white (not that anyone abides by that anymore).